Can You Do Traffic School For A Speeding Ticket? (2025)

 - Have You Gotten a Speeding Ticket?

-Can you do traffic school for speeding ticket?
+Can you do traffic school for a speeding ticket?
 Quick Answer

 - Yes, many courts allow eligible drivers to attend traffic school for a speeding ticket.
 Completing traffic school can dismiss the ticket or remove license points, helping you avoid insurance increases or license suspension.
 Eligibility varies by state, and you must typically apply before paying the fine.